etdirksen/Kickstarter-Analysis/Written_Report.md

-# Module 1 Challenge, Deliverabale 3 - Kickstarting with Excel
+# Challenge 1, Deliverabale 3 - Kickstarting with Excel

 ## Overview of Project